SonaHJ/FunctionalTestAction/README.md

 1. Create a github repository
 2. Create a folder named ".github/workflows" in the root of the repository
-3. Create a .yml file with any name, inside the "workflow" folder
+3. Create a .yml file with any name inside the ".github/workflows" folder
-4. Then you need to add code to yml file as detailed in the following example.
+4. Then you need to code thta yml file as mentioned in the following example.

 ## Example usage